managed-components/pinterest/README.md

 ### TID `string` _required_

 `tid` Pixel Tag ID - The Pinterest Tag ID is the unique identifier of your Pinterest tag.
 [Learn more](https://help.pinterest.com/en/business/article/track-conversions-with-pinterest-tag).
-Sure, I'll remove the "Pixel Tag ID" field and update the "Fields Description" section accordingly.

 ---